 Media arts and technology is a unique major that reflects the convergence of technologies that allow content to be created, formatted, stored, and then shared via computer-based publications, printed material, online services, and various forms of interactive media.
 This approach enables our students to build skills not only in traditional publishing but also in database management, new media production, networking, and mobile communications.
-The major is designed to provide you with the ability to use various content types across multiple output media.
+The major is designed to provide students with the ability to use various content types across multiple output media.

-As part of the curriculum, you will spend two fifteen-week sessions in a paid cooperative education experience with a related business, learning the ropes of the printing and publishing industries.
-These real-life experiences within the industry will assist you in your ultimate job search.
-Upon graduation, our students can work with photographers, graphic designers, advertisers, and publishers to create cross-media communications that inform, entertain and persuade others.
+As part of the curriculum, students will participate in two cooperative education experiences with a related business, learning the ropes of the graphics and publishing industries.
+These full-time, paid work experiences within the industry assist students in their ultimate job search.
+Upon graduation, students are well-prepared to work with photographers, graphic designers, advertisers, and publishers to create cross-media communications that inform, entertain, and persuade.
 Graduates of our media arts degree have found positions in advertising production, digital imaging, print production, content creation, and web design and development.